How Accessibility Events are used

 - Tap to turn on Accessibility Object Model.

 Apple is committed to accessibility and privacy.
 The Accessibility Events feature does not allow websites to specifically query whether individuals are using a screen reader or other specific assistive technology, nor does it provide information about a user's ability or disability.
-However, web developers might be aware that assistive technology is active on a device, in order to deliver a website that is compatible with the assistive technology.
+However, in order to deliver complex web applications that are compatible with assistive technology actions, web developers might become aware that some form of assistive technology is active on a device — but only when the user tries to operate one of these custom controls.